HomeBest of 202320 Best Barbells to Buy in 2023

 Summary

 The American Barbell California Bar is one of my favorite barbells of all time.
-I’ve owned this bar for almost five years, and it has performed beautifully since day 1.
+I’ve owned this bar since 2017, and it has performed beautifully since day 1.
 It’s one of the best-looking bars on the market, with numerous color options and recessed welds that are unique to American Barbell.

 This bar has dual knurl rings and no center knurl, which is common on a multipurpose bar.
 The smooth center is nice if you’re training higher rep/volume front squats or anything in the front rack position since it’s more comfortable.
 The knurling on the California Bar is passive – again, ideal for higher rep/volume work.
 The pattern can be classified as flat and ‘hilly’ (see below for a detailed look at barbell knurling).
 This is a grippy knurl that takes chalk well, which you may be reaching for on heavier attempts.